Nasbey History, Family Crest & Coats of Arms

 Some of the Nasbey family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Nasbey family to the New World and Oceana
+Migration of the Nasbey family

 Many of the Boernician-Scottish families who crossed the Atlantic settled along the eastern seaboard in communities that would become the backbone of the emerging nations of the United States and Canada.
 In the War of Independence, American families that remained loyal to the Crown moved north into Canada and became known as United Empire Loyalists.
 The ancestral culture of all of these proud Scottish families remains alive in North America in the 20th century through Clan societies and highland games.
 Early North American immigration records have revealed a number of people bearing the name Nasbey or a variant listed above: Hugh Nesbit, who came to South Carolina in 1684; Robert Nisbet, who arrived in Barbados in 1635; William Nesbit, who settled in South Carolina in 1685.